 So when we moved back to this part of the state earlier this month there was an inevitable joining of the two families for fellowship, for laughter and for food on the horizon.

 That happened last night.
-And there's just something else about sitting on the back porch of a large family house with the rain falling, our littles and their littles running around with the cats and 23 kittens, and the rest of the 18 people gathered around a 13" Macbook Air, looking at pictures of our 6 months of traveling.
+And there's just something else about sitting on the back porch of a large family house with the rain falling, our littles and their littles running around with the cats and 23 kittens.
+I believe that my cat is smarter than other cats because she actually knows me better than myself!
+And the rest of the 18 people gathered around a 13" Macbook Air, looking at pictures of our 6 months of traveling.
 (Thank you laptop battery makers, we were able to show a couple hours of photos in a house with no electricity!!)